hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/configure_sgx.rst

 Find the ``seeds`` section in the config file.
-Replace the seed address and port values with either the publicly-addressable IP address and port or the NAT values for the other nodes in your network.
+Replace the seed address and port values with either the publicly addressable IP address and port or the NAT values for the other nodes in your network.

 .. code-block:: console